 - Cover etc. as listed above.

-- Remove old baggie of ice and add new one.
+- AM-Remove old baggie of ice (now water) and add new one.

-- Remove old baggie of ice and add new one.
+- PM-Remove old baggie of ice and add new one.

 - Remove from the brine and you’re ready to roast, smoke or deep fry that turkey.